2025–26 Penn State Nittany Lions men's ice hockey season

-The 2025–26 Penn State Nittany Lions men's ice hockey season is the 20th season of play for the program and 13th in the Big Ten Conference.
-The Nittany Lions represent Penn State University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Pegula Ice Arena and are coached by Guy Gadowsky in his 14th season.
+The 2025–26 Penn State Nittany Lions men's ice hockey season was the 20th season of play for the program and 13th in the Big Ten Conference.
+The Nittany Lions represented Penn State University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Pegula Ice Arena and were coached by Guy Gadowsky in his 14th season.